helgi/deis/contrib/aws-production/README.md

 export VPC_SUBNETS="subnet-9f5b0ffa subnet-d41c76a3 subnet-1e54d847
 export VPC_PRIVATE_SUBNETS="subnet-9c5b0ff9 subnet-d51c76a2 subnet-1154d848"
 ```

-Also `BASTION_ID` is needed if you have chosen to go down that route - This is needed to configure various pieces of the Deis platform if behind the bestion host.
-Setting this will auto discover the `VPC_ID` for you.

 With the above ENV vars in place you should have enough of a based information set to start spinning up Deis.